BristolSTA/uobtheatre-web/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) - A code editor
 - [Docker](https://www.docker.com/get-started) - Develop without cluttering your PC

+> Side note: If you use our devcontainer setup, you will need to authenticate with the GitHub container registry so we can get uobtheatre-api!
+Follow the steps [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry)

 If you have the above, install the [VS Code Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and when you open the folder with VS code, click open in remote container, and you'll be set up ready for the next step!

 ## Installing the application